-ACID Properties in SQL Server
+ACID Properties in SQL Server Transaction

-A transaction in SQL server is a group of SQL statements that are treated as a single unit and they are executed by applying the principle of do everything or do nothing and a successful transaction must pass the ACID test.
+A transaction in SQL server is a group of SQL statements that are treated as a single unit and they are executed by applying the principle of “do everything or do nothing” and a successful transaction must pass the ACID test.

 In the context of transaction processing, the acronym ACID refers to the four key properties of a transaction, such as

 Let us understand the ACID Properties of a transaction in SQL Server.
 In order to understand this, here, we are going to use the following two tables.